Data confidence level:

 Since the majority of Australians drive to work, the cost of petrol - or gasoline - is a hot topic.
 In Australia, petrol prices have risen significantly over the past few years, a factor that has contributed significantly to the cost of living for many.
 Petrol prices vary throughout the country, though, and some Australians are required to pay more per litre than their neighbours.

 This FACT indicates the average price of regular unleaded petrol in each Australian state and territory.
 While ABS data is available on this topic, more recent data was sourced from the Australian Institute of Petroleum.
-According to their data, the state with the lowest average petrol price is Victoria at 133.2 cents per litre, while the most expensive is found in the Northern Territory, at 151.6 cents per litre.
+According to their data, the state with the lowest average petrol price is South Australia at 126.9 cents per litre, while the most expensive is found in Tasmania, at 139.5 cents per litre.
 Data for ACT is combined with NSW petrol prices.